Launch Roundup: Delta IV Heavy swan song, Falcon 9 and Soyuz launches on tap for last week of March

 Predicting the future of the space industry is a challenging endeavor, but several trends already show promise.
 The rise of commercial space companies, such as SpaceX, Blue Origin, and Virgin Galactic, will continue to disrupt the traditional aerospace landscape.
 With ongoing efforts to lower launch costs and increase rocket reusability, we can expect more frequent and diverse missions in the coming years.

-Additionally, breakthroughs in propulsion technology, such as the development of electric propulsion and nuclear-powered spacecraft, could open up new frontiers in space exploration.
+Additionally, breakthroughs in propulsion technology, such as the development of electric propulsion and nuclear-powered spacecraft, might open up new frontiers in space exploration.
 These advancements would enable longer and faster journeys, making ambitious missions to the outer planets and beyond a realistic possibility.

 As for recommendations for the industry, continued investment in research and development is crucial.
 Governments and private enterprises should allocate resources towards developing innovative technologies and solutions that address the challenges of space travel and exploration.
 This includes advancements in propulsion, life support systems, and sustainable space practices.